astropy/astropy-APEs/APE21.rst

 --------

-This APE proposes to no longer designate any releases of the core package as being 'long term support' (LTS) and provide guidance on how to handle API changes and deprecations.
+This APE proposes to no longer designate any releases of the core package as being "long-term support" (LTS) and provide guidance on how to handle API changes and deprecations.

 Detailed description